 International Baccalaureate (IB)

-IB is a non-profit educational foundation.
-Founded in 1968, the IB program is now in over 3,000 schools in 139 countries.
-The program aims to help students develop the intellectual, personal, emotional, and social skills to live, learn, and work in a rapidly globalizing world.
+IB is a non-profit educational foundation founded in 1968.
+The IB program is now in more than 4,000 schools and aims to help students develop the intellectual, personal, emotional and social skills to live, learn, and work in a rapidly globalizing world.
 The Primary Years IB Program, or PYP, focuses on the development of the whole child as an inquirer.

 The IB mission statement:

 “The International Baccalaureate Organization aims to develop inquiring, knowledgeable, and caring young people who help to create a better and more peaceful world through Intercultural understanding and respect.
 To this end, the IBO works with schools, governments, and International organizations to develop challenging programs of International education and rigorous assessment.
 These programs encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.”